 And don’t be naive, getting a tattoo in Jesus’ favorite color isn’t the most glorifying decision you can make for Him.

-2. Do I believe this image will bring me luck or protection?
+2. Do I believe this image on my body will bring me luck or protection?

 Tattooing a cross on your chest won’t save you from sin or protect you in any way – it’s just ink.
 Christian, don’t be fooled into placing your trust in anything other than God Himself.
 Tattoos can’t bring luck.

 A faith-related image or Bible verse tattooed on your body won’t earn you any points with God either.
-You are saved by grace alone, through faith, not by works (Ephesians 2:8-9).
+You are saved by grace alone, through faith, not by works (Ephesians 2:8-9), and certainly not by an aesthetic Bible verse tattooed on your body.

 3. Will this tattoo help me share the gospel?